Tokelau Islands: Energized by Coconut Oil, Sunlight

 Tokelau has worked diligently to replace its diesel based energy system with solar power, which ultimately will be backed up by local coconut oil.
 The island chain has only 3 cars, so the bulk of their greenhouse gas emissions comes from the building sector.
 The New Zealand aid program paid for the $7.5 million solar installation.
 Tokeluans did most of the work, which begain in June 2012 and was completed in October 2012.

-According to equipment provider SMA, Tokelau is now home to the largest standalone solar system in the world.
+According to equipment provider SMA, Tokelau became home to what was, at least at the time, the largest standalone solar system in the world.
 The 1 MW solar system is made up of 4,032 photovoltaic panels, 298 SMA inverters, 121 SMA Sunny Island Chargers and 1,344 batteries.
 The system was installed by PowerSmart Solar of New Zealand and supplies more energy than the 1,411 Tokelau residents currently need.
 SMA has provided training to the Tokeluans, in order to ensure that they can maintain the system themselves.

 Tokelau's solar power plant is anticipated to save 12,000 tonnes of CO2 over its lifecycle.
 As the UK newspaper The Guardian points out, this equals "around 1,600 times the annual CO2 emissions of the average person in the UK."